GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ### Do not refactor code unless tested

 By refactoring, we mean the act of changing the implementation of an entity without changing its external behavior/functionality.
-Therefore, by definition, any black-box testing that is written for that entity should keep passing.
+Therefore, by definition, any black-box testing that is written for that entity should continue to pass.
 That means we can, and should, see tests as a guardrail that will prevent us from making mistakes during refactoring.

-Therefore, do not refactor code unless tested; otherwise you risk introducing bugs to the codebase that may not be caught by someone else in Code Review.
+Therefore, do not refactor code unless tested; otherwise you risk introducing bugs to the codebase that may not be caught by someone else in a Code Review.

 [Back to top ⬆️](#pushpin-summary)